srahman77/databrics/Delta Lake/DeltaLake notes.md

    * CREATE TABLE target_table SHALLOW CLONE source_table VERSION AS OF version;
    * CREATE TABLE target_table SHALLOW CLONE source_table TIMESTAMP AS OF timestamp_expression; -- timestamp can be like “2019-01-01” or like date_sub(current_date(), 1)
 * You can sync deep clones incrementally to maintain an updated state of a source table for disaster recovery (check more on it)
+* You can only clone Unity Catalog managed tables to Unity Catalog managed tables and Unity Catalog external tables to Unity Catalog external tables.
+VACUUM behavior differs between managed and external tables.
+* For managed UC tables, VACUUM operations against either the source or target of a shallow clone operation might delete data files from the source table.
+* For external tables, VACUUM operations only remove data files from the source table when run against the source table.
+* Only data files not considered valid for the source table or any shallow clone against the source are removed.
+* If multiple shallow clones are defined against a single source table, running VACUUM on any of the cloned tables does not remove valid data files for other cloned tables.
+* You cannot share shallow clones using Delta Sharing(In UC).
+* You cannot nest shallow clones, meaning you cannot make a shallow clone from a shallow clone.
+* For managed tables, dropping the source table breaks the target table for shallow clones.
+Data files backing external tables are not removed by DROP TABLE operations, and so shallow clones of external tables are not impacted by dropping the source.
+* Unity Catalog allows users to UNDROP managed tables for around 7 days after a DROP TABLE command.
+In Databricks Runtime 13.3 LTS and above, managed shallow clones based on a dropped managed table continue to work during this 7 day period.
+If you do not UNDROP the source table in this window, the shallow clone stops functioning once the source table’s data files are garbage collected.

+# Data Skipping:
+* delta.dataSkippingNumIndexedCols: Increase or decrease the number of columns on which Delta collects statistics.
+Depends on column order
+* delta.dataSkippingStatsColumns: Specify a list of column names for which Delta Lake collects statistics.
+Supersedes dataSkippingNumIndexedCols.
+*